The Best Detergent For Goose Down Products

 a set of wool dryer balls which are placed in the drying machine

 They bounce around in the dryer and do the same job as dryer sheets.
-They are unscented, but you can also add a few drops of essential oil to them if you prefer a “fresh laundry” scent.
+They are unscented, but you can also add a few drops of essential oil if you prefer a “fresh laundry” scent.

 Wool dryer balls don’t contain any toxic chemicals like dryer sheets or fabric softener, and they generally last for up to a thousand loads.
 So they’re safe and cheap!